 To accept, please sign and date below.

 If you don’t yet have a Master Services Agreement, contact your attorney to craft one.
-If your services include building WordPress websites, then also check out Monster Contracts.

 Additional Tips: SEO Proposals

 A winning SEO proposal shouldn’t include any new or surprising information.
 It simply solidifies what you already discussed during the SEO discovery call.
+Ultimately, taking the time for a short discovery call pays dividends down the road.

 - It saves you from drafting a proposal that isn’t within the client’s budget range.